crowdsecurity/crowdsec-docs/crowdsec-docs/docs/parsers/create.md

 ## Closing word

-We have now a fully functional parser for {{v1X.crowdsec.name}} !
+We have now a fully functional parser for iptables logs !
-We can either deploy it to our production systems to do stuff, or even better, contribute to the {{v1X.hub.htmlname}} !
+We can either deploy it to our production systems to do stuff, or even better, contribute to the hub !

-If you want to know more about directives and possibilities, take a look at [the parser reference documentation](/Crowdsec/v1/references/parsers/) !
+If you want to know more about directives and possibilities, take a look at [the parser reference documentation]({{TBD}}) !